 - 1. IG Duties.
 As the Inspector General, you support the Commander.
 You address issues that affect readiness, warfighting ability, and quality of life.
 You are nominated and selected as IGs based on backgrounds that reflect outstanding performance and demonstrated adherence to Army values.
 You enter your IG tours as qualified officers, noncommissioned officers, and civilians in your respective branches and career fields.
 Your IG training and experience marks a maturity and breadth of professional knowledge that may not be otherwise available to the Commander. - 2.
 Exceptions.
 Consequently, in times of crises and need, Commanders may turn to you to assume responsibilities or provide services that are normally prohibited by AR 20-1.
 However, there may be operational necessities that require the use of an IG in a non-regulatory role.
 Commanders may submit requests for policy exceptions to The Inspector General (TIG) for case-by-case consideration and approval.
 The request should address the operational requirement, duty responsibilities, and the expected period of time.
-Requests must have the approval of the local Command Inspector General as well as the Commander (Directing Authority) prior to submission. - 3.
+The local Command IG must first support requests, and the Commander (Directing Authority) must recommend approval prior to submission to The Inspector General for final approval or disapproval.
+Use a memorandum format per AR 25-50 FROM the Commander TO The Inspector General.
+The exception request must be fully justified as follows: - a.
+Paragraph 1, Cite all references. - b.
+Paragraph 2, Clearly cite the AR 20-1 or AR 1-201 paragraph for which the Commander is seeking the exception.
+Additionally, state the required duration of the exception. - c.
+Paragraph 3, JUSTIFICATION.
+Clearly state why the exception is needed (mission purpose) and why the IG in question is the only person available or qualified to fulfill the requirement.
+Address the IG office backlog and how it will be completed if the exception is approved.
+Finally, clearly state that the IG in question will be recused from assisting, investigating, or inspecting any area associated with the exception.
+Depending on the nature of the exception and / or the IG involved, this request may result in the recusal of the entire IG office. - d.
+Paragraph 4, IMPACTS.
+Cite the impacts if TIG disapproves the exception request and that the Commander will abide by the decision. - e.
+Paragraph 5, POINT OF CONTACT INFORMATION.
+Usually, the Command IG or Deputy Command IG.
+Ensure email addresses and phone numbers are included. - f.
+SIGNATURE.
+Must be the Commander / Directing Authority.
+A digital signature or cursive signature are acceptable.
+Anyone other than the Commander's / Directing Authority's signature will be returned without action. - 3.
 Considerations.
 You support the Commander.
 However, as an IG you also serve the Commander's Soldiers and their Family members, civilian employees, retirees, and other civilians needing assistance with an Army matter.
-You have a sworn duty to be fair and objective fact-finders and problem solvers.
-As such, you are a valuable readiness resource for the Commander when used in the IG role -- especially in times of war.
-Therefore, the continued availability of IG support to the Command is a consideration for every exception-to-policy request regarding the non-regulatory use of IGs. - 3.
-Contact the Office of the Inspector General Operations and Support Division with your questions, (703) 695-1511 (DSN prefix 225); Fax: (703) 697-8807 (DSN prefix 227).
+As an IG, you have a sworn duty to be a fair and objective fact-finder and problem-solver.
+You are a valuable readiness resource for the Commander -- especially in times of war.
+Therefore, the continued availability of IG support to the Command is a consideration for every exception-to-policy request regarding the non-regulatory use of IGs.

+3. Contact the Office of the Inspector General Operations and Support Division with your questions, (703) 693-7848 (DSN prefix 223); Fax: (703) 697-8807 (DSN prefix 227).